midlantica/LovelyBunchOfCoconuts/content/quotes/freedom-is-the-right-to-tell-people-what-they-do-not-want-to-hear.md

 ---
-title: "Freedom is the right to tell people what they do not want to hear"
+title: 'Freedom is the right to tell people what they do not want to hear'
 ---

 ## "Freedom is the right to tell people what they do not want to hear."